wescol/BYU-Cybersecurity-Tour/README.md

+This is an ongoing project for the BYU Cybersecurity major.
+Its purpose is to provide an engaging experience for potential  and current students through video tours, games, and puzzles both apparent and hidden via eastereggs.

 'run_tour.sh' needs to be made executable via 'chmod +x run_tour.sh'

 After 'run_tour.sh' is made executable, create a cron job so that